-When thinking about the components of a solar panel system, people may immediately think about solar inverters, batteries and the solar PV panels themselves.
+When thinking about the components of a solar PV system, people may immediately think about solar inverters, batteries and the solar panels themselves.

 By far the most common of the three types of solar panel mounting systems are roof mounted structures, and the vast majority of roofs are suitable for solar PV panels.